Richard Kasagga

-Richard Juuko Kasagga (born 4 July 1993) is a Ugandan professional footballer who plays as a defender for Olympique Béja in the Tunisian Ligue Professionnelle 1 and the Uganda national team.
+Richard Juuko Kasagga (born 4 July 1993) is a Ugandan professional footballer who plays as a defender for the Uganda national team.

 Club career

 Earlier career

 Kasagga began his senior club career in Uganda Premier League side Kiira Young FC in 2013 where he played until 2015.

 Salam Zgharta

 He later moved to Lebanese Premier League club Salam Zgharta and appeared in 20 league matches, scoring 1 goal.
 He has also played in 7 AFC Cup games for the Lebanese outfit.

 Back to Uganda

 In 2016, he signed with Ugandan heavyweights Kampala City Authority where he played for two seasons before moving to Uganda Revenue Authority SC.
 Kasagga appeared in Uganda Premier League with URA from 2017 to 2018.